unepwcmc/ProtectedPlanet/upgrade-plan/backend/06-postgis-and-database.md

 - `db` and `db_test` on PostgreSQL 17.5 / PostGIS 3.5.2 — staging's exact versions — same data, no reimport
 - `rake db:migrate` exits 0 including the schema dump, and regenerates a **clean `structure.sql`** — mine went 341KB → 270KB with the `pg_cron` line and any `postgis-2.5` function bindings gone.
 Since `structure.sql` is untracked in the `db` submodule, each developer's copy differs; regenerating yours after the upgrade is the fix for stale `$libdir/postgis-2.5` references in it.
 - Rollback: the backup from step 2 restores and starts — **but only under the `docker/pg-upgrade` image**, not `kartoza/postgis:11.5-2.5`, because the upgrade moved that cluster's PostGIS to 3.3.
-Recipe in the tooling README.
+Recipe was in the removed tooling README; see git history.

 ### Image choice: why `postgis/postgis`, not kartoza